 The town of Buñol is located west of Valencia and can easily be reached from Valencia’s airport.
 From there, you can either catch a train, coach or taxi.

 As there is only one hotel in the town of Buñol, most participants stay in Valencia, so it can be a good idea to find accommodation there and book a transfer for La Tomatina.

-Flights to Valencia are available from Gatwick or Stansted, where moneycorp operate multiple branches.
+Flights to Valencia are available from Gatwick, where moneycorp operate multiple branches.
 This makes it even easier for you to reserve & collect your travel money.

 What are the rules of La Tomatina?

 If you are taking part in La Tomatina, here are some rules you will need to abide by:

 - Maintain a safe distance from vehicles